mmontone/erudite/doc/erudite.md

-# Backends
+# Outputs

-*Erudite* supports LaTeX and Sphinx generation at the moment.
+*Erudite* supports LaTeX, Markdown and Sphinx generation at the moment.

 ## LaTeX